 Image-grounded reasoning

-Llama 4 Vision routes imaging through structured reasoning.
+A dedicated vision model routes imaging through structured reasoning, with the reasoning streaming even as the study is read.
 Candidate findings cite the imaging series and slice they were observed on, surfaced for radiologist review.

 Diagnostics